Ciela-Institute/milex_scheduler/README.md

 `milex-scheduler` is a package that simplifies the process of scheduling and running jobs on a SLURM cluster.
-It provides an abstraction layer over the SLURM shell scripts focused on the following key features:
+It provides an abstraction layer over the SLURM shell scripts and provides the following features:

-- Schedule multiple jobs at once while handling dependencies by specifying job names
-- Submitting jobs on different machines across SSH connections
 - Reproducibility of job configurations
-  - Each job or bundle of jobs is saved as a JSON file with a unique timestamps
-  - SLURM shell script(s) are automatically generated (and submitted) from these JSON files
   - User-agnostic job scheduling
+  - Job configurations saved in a human-readable format (JSON)
+  - Automated Job scheduling and submission
+- Bundling and submitting multiple jobs together with a single command
+- Dependency between jobs managed using names instead of SLURM specific job IDs
+- Submitting jobs remotely across SSH connections

 ## Installation